hdainester/csss/README.md

 ## Demo

-Check out the [CSS Stories Demo](https://web-utilz.gitlab.io/csss) page to get an idea of how CSSS can be used (you can view the source directly in your browser or in the repository right [here](https://github.com/web-utilz/csss/blob/master/public/index.html)).
+Check out the [CSS Stories Demo](https://web-utilz.gitlab.io/csss) page to get an idea of how CSSS can be used.

+> You can view the source in your browser or in the repository right [here](https://github.com/web-utilz/csss/blob/master/public/index.html).

 <p>
     <a href="http://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fweb-utilz.gitlab.io%2Fcsss%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=">